Yoga for runners – Reality check 1

 Injury Prevention and Recovery:

-Increased Oxygen Intake and improved Lung Capacity:
+Optimized Oxygen Intake and Lung Capacity

 Yoga for runnersConclusion